Steps To Buying a Home in Florida

 AREA YOU WANT TO LIVE | AN IMPORTANT STEP IN BUYING A HOME

-What are you needs and wants?
 Do you need schools?
 Do you have pets?
 Do you want a pool?
+55+ community?
 Single story or 2-story home?
 Condo downtown with a good walk score?
 Townhouse?
 Villa?

 Pet-friendly gated community in Boca Raton?